 Some countries are recommending women put off getting pregnant: El Salvador has told women to wait two years, and some health officials in Puerto Rico have said to wait for the time being.
 The CDC has issued no such advisory.
 “I think everyone would agree that this is a decision for the woman and her partner to make with their doctor and not for government officials,” says the Centers for Disease Control director Dr. Tom Frieden.

 “It’s difficult because a lot of patients are older, and they don’t have time to burn,” says Dr. Jamie Grifo, program director of the NYU Langone Fertility Center.
 “Right now the risk in the United States is low.
 Everybody’s antennas are up, and we are trying to do everything we can to reduce the chance of a problem.
 No one can control this completely.
 If insects in the U.S. start getting this virus, there’s going to be a lot of anxiety.
 Don’t panic, but take measures to reduce your risk of exposure.”

-10. And what about the Olympics in Rio?
+What about the Olympics in Rio?

 The 2016 Summer Olympics and Paralympics are set to take place in Brazil, which has reported over 1,000 cases of microcephaly.
 Nearly 800,000 international visitors, including 15,000 athletes from over 200 countries, are expected to attend.
 This is worrisome to health officials—and some athletes.
 Hope Solo, a star goalie for the U.S. women’s soccer team, has expressed misgivings about attending the Games.
 She has said: “I do want to start a family and I don’t want to be worried.”